 The Configuration menu provides access to program all functions of the lighting system except "Control Type" (System 1 - System 6) which must be programmed through the user interface of each connected SC 370.
-A pictorial of the top level Configuration menu follows this text.
+The configuration menu is shown below:

 The headings following the pictorial provide a brief overview of each top level Configuration menu option.